-If you suspect an injury from a work out find your closest Athletico for a complimentary injury screen.
+If you suspect an injury from a work out find your closest Athletico for a free injury screen.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.